Woman with suitcase in a Venice canal - Aventura Premium

 Woman on Venetian bridge with suitcase

-There are trips that you plan to the millimeter, with confirmed reservations, printed maps and a list of restaurants in each city.
+There are trips that one plans down to the last detail, with confirmed reservations, printed maps, and a list of restaurants in each city.

-On one of my vacations in Rome, staying with friends, I felt that impulse that is not discussed: I wanted to return to Venice.
-But not to stroll along the canals or stand in line at St. Mark's.
-I wanted to see the Art Biennale, get lost in strange pavilions, let myself be shaken by weird and provocative installations.
+On one of my vacations in Rome, staying with friends, I felt that undeniable impulse: I wanted to return to Venice.
+But not to stroll through the canals or wait in line at St. Mark's.
+I wanted to see the Art Biennale, lose myself in strange pavilions, and be shaken by strange and provocative installations.

 But I thought...
-I've been there before, I know a charming little hotel near Santa Lucia station.
+I've been there before, I know a lovely little hotel near Santa Lucia station.
 I'm sure I'll find a place.

-When I arrived, the hotel smiled at me: yes, there is a free room... but only for two nights.
+When I arrived, the hotel smiled at me: yes, there's a room available... but only for two nights.
 I accepted.
-I'll see about that later.
-Living from day to day seemed like an art form.
+Anyway, I'll see later.
+Living day to day seemed like an art form.

 After 48 hours, the real challenge began: finding accommodation without a reservation in the middle of the Venetian summer.
-I ended up in a pension that could have been decorated by some conceptual artist obsessed with abandonment.
+I ended up in a guesthouse that could have been decorated by some conceptual artist obsessed with abandon.

-The room had no bathroom.
-The walls were so thin that you could hear everything: laughter, doors slamming, footsteps, voices of people at a party.
+The room didn't have a bathroom.
+The walls were so thin that everything could be heard: laughter, slamming doors, footsteps, the voices of people at a party.

-That night I found it hard to rest.
-The place did not give me confidence, and I felt that the door was more symbolic than safe.
+That night I struggled to rest.
+I didn't feel comfortable in the place, and I felt the door was more symbolic than secure.

 And the next morning I went out early, with the sun in my favor and a light backpack of fear, to look for something better.
 And I found it: a simple, quiet room, with a bathroom and no ghosts or echoes of others.